-The 2015 vintage, across nearly all of France, is rapidly emerging as a great, a classic.
+The 2015 vintage, across nearly all of France, has emerged as a great, a classic.
 The more that it gets tasted and reviewed, the more the admiration grows (which is the reverse of what normally happens in more average years, when a major fanfare at harvest tends to peter out some two years later).
 We made quite a fuss about this when we featured some Decanter-rated Côte de Beaune reds late last year (alas largely all gone: the article gets a mention for academic - rather than commercial - interest).
 The story in Bordeaux is perhaps more positive still - we might point you towards the (ever-useful-if-not-gospel) Parker vintage charts (and you will not struggle to find plenty of supporting evidence using the world's leading search engine).

 As we said back in the Burgundy article - and it is just as true for Bordeaux as it is Burgundy - "in a good year, everything is good".
 Which, of course, isn't strictly true - it's a rule of thumb, after all - but the sentiment is right, which is: you need not buy the very most expensive wines in a good vintage to be assured of very fine quality indeed; Value Seekers, this is your moment.

 The 2015s are still emerging, depending on producers' barrel/élevage times and release policies.
 Where the difficulty lies is in finding good wines at good/affordable/everyday (delete as applicable) prices, especially when there's